SuiteBee/aMazeGen/README.md

 ### Depth First Search

-This algorithm operates in an unweighted graph by traversing as far as it can go by choosing random directions when encountering an intersection.
-When it gets stuck in a dead end, the algorithm will backtrack and continue at the last intersection with an unvisited neighbor.
-The travel path here is colored red and cells that were visited, then backtracked will be colored pink
+This algorithm is totally random and as such can end up exploring most of the maze before finding the exit or get lucky and go straight to the end.
+As such, each run on the same maze will result differently.

+Steps

+1. Visit a random unvisited neighbor (RED)
+2. If all neighbors are visited, backtrack until one is unvisited (PINK)
+3. Repeat from step 1 until exit is reached

 ![depth_first](https://github.com/user-attachments/assets/91e12dde-3538-4154-92c2-4343979c6410)

 ### Breadth First Search

-BFS operates much like Prim's in that it will expand from a starting point.
-This algorithm will expand in every direction that contains an unvisited cell until an exit is reached.
-For this animation I colored the visited cells pink and the "heads" of the travel paths red.
+BFS operates much like Prim's, but for solving the maze instead.
+This algorithm expands in every direction, with each iteration one step further from the start.
+Each run of this method on the same maze will be identical.

+Steps

+1. Visit each unvisited neighbor (RED)
+2. From each now visisted neighbor (PINK) repeat step 1
+3. Continue until exit is reached

 ![breadth_first](https://github.com/user-attachments/assets/e1fc12a4-9446-4ce4-951e-4b9f7b0d5295)

 ### Best First Search

 The final solution algorithm operates a little like both of the previous methods.
 It has a singular travel path like DFS, but can branch off in another direction like BFS.
 The determination of where it branches off is a heuristic based on cell distance from the exit.

-This algorithm starts by calculating the distance mentioned before of the current cells neighbors, then choosing the closest cell.
-It will do this in a continuous path until one of the previous encountered neighbors is closer than the current cells neighbors.
-It will then branch off and continue from that cell and repeat until the exit is reached.
-The current cell is colored red, the measured neighboring cells are colored yellow and visited cells are marked pink.
+Steps

+1. Measure the distance from each neighboring cell in path to the exit
+   - Measured cells were checked, but not visited are YELLOW
+3. Visit the closest (to exit) unvisited neighbor (RED)
+   - Previously visited path cells are PINK
+5. Repeat from step 1 until exit is reached

 ![best_first](https://github.com/user-attachments/assets/a07c0948-c9a7-4c6c-9019-9a6e5ed014ea)

 # Scale

 This program can handle mazes of many sizes if the processing power is available, I decided to cap the width/height at a maximum of 500 with a minimum of 3.
 The program will lag a bit during startup at higher bounds due to the increased initialization that has to occur.

-I also setup the GUI so that it will scale the UI and cells to fit in a window that is 70% of the screen size its running on.
+I also setup the GUI so that it will scale the UI + cells to fit in a window that is 70% of the screen size its running on.

 ![large_prims](https://github.com/user-attachments/assets/fe8c0932-d10c-4184-bc1b-6338ff187390)